htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### OPTIONAL RULE: LOSING EQUIPMENT

-> The rules of the game expect that heroes always have access to their [[Equipment|equipment]].
-However, there may be times where your group wants to tell a story of heroes who are captured and stripped of their [[Equipment|equipment]] or who find themselves at a masquerade where weapons need to be checked at the door.
+> The rules of the game expect that heroes always have access to their equipment.
+However, there may be times where your group wants to tell a story of heroes who are captured and stripped of their equipment or who find themselves at a masquerade where weapons need to be checked at the door.
 For those sorts of scenarios, you can use the following rules:
 >
 > - If your kit has armor and you aren’t wearing or wielding it, then you lose your kit’s bonuses to Stamina and stability.
 If you lose your shield but keep the rest of your armor, your Stamina decreases by 3.
 As long as you are carrying your shield, you don’t lose its bonus to Stamina, even if you aren’t actively wielding it.
 > - If your kit has a medium or heavy weapon that you aren’t wielding, you lose the kit’s melee damage bonus.
 > - If your kit has a light weapon that you aren’t wielding, you lose the kit’s melee damage, ranged damage, and distance bonus.
 > - If your kit has a reach weapon or whip that you aren’t wielding, you lose the kit’s melee damage and reach bonus.
-> - If your kit has an ensnaring weapon that you aren’t wielding, you lose the kit’s [[Signature Ability|signature ability]].
+> - If your kit has an ensnaring weapon that you aren’t wielding, you lose the kit’s signature ability.
 > - If your kit has an implement that you aren’t wielding, you lose the kit’s speed, stability, distance, area, damage bonus, and ward.

 ### MARTIAL KITS